Luke Williams (footballer, born 1993): Scunthorpe United

 On 23 October 2014 Williams signed for Scunthorpe United on a one-month loan deal.
 He made his debut against Notts County.

 On 2 July 2015, Williams completed a permanent move to Scunthorpe for an undisclosed fee.

 He went out on loan to fellow League One side Northampton Town where he made eight appearances for the club.

-Injuries meant that he only played twice in the 2017/18 season – both in the latter part of the season.
+Injuries meant that he only played twice in the 2017–18 season – both in the latter part of the season.
 Williams was released by the club in June 2018.

 Hartlepool United

 Williams signed for National League side Hartlepool United in July 2018.
 Due to injury, Williams failed to make a single appearance in his first season with the club.
 On 30 October 2020, Williams signed a new deal at Hartlepool.

 In March 2021, Williams made his first league start in almost four years in a 1–0 victory against Woking.

-Williams was released by Hartlepool at the end of the 2020/21 season.
+Williams was released by Hartlepool at the end of the 2020–21 season.
 His time at Hartlepool was ravaged due to injuries and, as a result, Williams only made 11 league appearances for the club in his three years with the club – 10 of which were as a substitute.
+He scored once for Pools, in a FA Trophy defeat against Halifax Town in December 2020.